-- A curriculum with training and exposure to all aspects of Cardiovascular Medicine including Clinical Cardiology, Cardiovascular MR, Cardiovascular CT, Echocardiography, Nuclear Cardiology, Cardiac Electrophysiology, Cardiac Intervention, Congenital Heart Disease, and Congestive Heart Failure.
+- A curriculum with training and exposure to all aspects of Cardiovascular Medicine, including Clinical Cardiology, Cardiovascular MR, Cardiovascular CT, Echocardiography, Nuclear Cardiology, Cardiac Electrophysiology, Cardiac Intervention, Congenital Heart Disease and Congestive Heart Failure

-- Exposure to the full array of Cardiovascular surgical approaches including minimally invasive and robotic surgical approaches provided by the USC Department of Cardiothoracic Surgery.
+- Exposure to the full array of cardiovascular surgical approaches, including minimally invasive and robotic surgical approaches, provided by the USC Department of Cardiothoracic Surgery

-- Opportunities for clinical and basic science research through the Division of Cardiovascular Medicine.
+- Opportunities for clinical and basic science research through the division of cardiovascular medicine

-The Division has a full conference schedule available to students and faculty on a weekly basis including Cardiology Grand Rounds, Visiting Professor Rounds alternating with the Griffith Professor Rounds, M & M Conference, Research Conference, EP Morning Conference, Cath Conference, EP Lecture alternating with Echo Lecture, and the Invasive Cardiology Conference.
+The division has a full conference schedule available to students and faculty on a weekly basis, including Cardiology Grand Rounds, Visiting Professor Rounds alternating with the Griffith Professor Rounds, M & M Conference, Research Conference, EP Morning Conference, Cath Conference, EP Lecture alternating with Echo Lecture, and the Invasive Cardiology Conference.
 The Journal Club is held twice a month.
-Recent articles are selected by a Faculty member and presented and discussed by the Fellows.
-This conference provides Fellows with the ability to critically analyze the literature and helps to familiarize them with biostatistical methods.
-The Division also sponsors occasional special lectures featuring well-known visiting Cardiologists who offer our Medical Students, Residents, and Fellows their unique knowledge and experience.
+Recent articles are selected by a faculty member and presented and discussed by the fellows.
+This conference provides fellows with the ability to critically analyze the literature and helps to familiarize them with biostatistical methods.
+The division also sponsors occasional special lectures featuring well-known visiting cardiologists who offer our medical students, residents and fellows their unique knowledge and experience.

 We are a comprehensive clinical- and research-oriented cardiology training program with the aim of providing a wide variety of exposure to the different subspecialties of cardiology: Interventional, Electrophysiology, Adult Congenital, Echocardiography, Nuclear and Advanced Cardiac Imaging, Heart Failure and Cardiac Transplantation.
 Our ultimate goal is to educate and train cardiology fellows to not only meet the basic requirements of evidence-based cardiovascular clinical practice, but to greatly exceed these requirements to meet their full potential as doctors.
 We want our fellows to thrive in both academic- and community-based medical institutions and to become leaders in cardiology.
-We want our cardiology fellows to be exemplary role models for professional medical practice at LAC+USC Medical Center and Keck Medical Center of USC.
+We want our cardiology fellows to be exemplary role models for professional medical practice at Los Angeles County+USC Medical Center and Keck Medical Center of USC.